The Calendar of the Church Year: 21st-century revisions

 In 2003, the Standing Commission on Liturgy and Music began extensive work on calendar revision.
 It was charged with increasing the cultural diversity of the church's calendar.
 At the time, women made up about 7% of commemorations and most dates honored white male clergy.

 In 2009, the General Convention authorized a new calendar for trial use, called Holy Women, Holy Men.
 The book had more than 100 additional commemorations to honor a variety of historical persons such as poet Christina Rossetti, astronomer Nicolaus Copernicus, and the Dorchester Chaplains.
 It increased the percentage of women represented by only 9 percentage points and was less racially diverse than past calendars.

 Holy Women, Holy Men was approved with additions for three years of trial use again in 2012, with additions.
 It was never given final approval.
+The 2012 calendar introduced the occupation of "Prophetic Witness" for many of the non-ordained people being celebrated.
+This usage was dropped in the 2018 calendar revision.

 In 2015, the commission submitted a new volume, A Great Cloud of Witnesses.
 It was envisioned as a replacement for Holy Women, Holy Men, and was introduced after study and collection opinion from Episcopalians online.
 The text of A Great Cloud of Witnesses stated that it was not intended to be a calendar of saints, but "an extended family history."
 The 2015 General Convention voted to make it available, but did not authorize it for trial use.

 In 2018, the commission released a report saying the calendar had been thrown into a "situation of great confusion."
 It proposed a new calendar that updated Lesser Feasts and Fasts 2006, the last publication that had met with final authorization.
 It increased the percentages of women and laypersons to roughly 50%.
 The 2018 General Convention approved Lesser Feasts and Fasts for trial use.
+In addition to other reforms, this calendar shorted many titles by removing places of service (e.g., "Bishop of New Zealand" became simply "Bishop") with the exception of Archbishop of Canterbury.

 The 2022, General Convention gave final authorization to the more than 90 feasts days that had been added as part of the Lesser Feasts and Fasts 2018 trial use calendar.
 This represented the largest number of additions to the calendar at a single general convention since 1979.